RyanLovell89/DunnsComicBookShop/README.md

 <h1>Testing</h1>

 * Chrome Developer Tool - Lots of testing was carried out using the this tool.
-Was heavily to check ths responsiveness of the website. also used to test styling out first, ie paddings and margins.
+Was heavily used to check ths responsiveness of the website. also used to test styling out first, ie paddings and margins.

-*[HTMLValidator]
+* [HTMLValidator](https://validator.w3.org/) used to check the HTML code throughtout the creatation of the website.
+* [CSSValidator](https://jigsaw.w3.org/css-validator/) used to check the CSS code throughtout the creatation of the website.

 <h1>Deployment</h1>